 However, the Health and Safety Executive (HSE) has stated that there are dangers when working with gypsum-based plasterboard where gypsum dust may be emitted into the air and inhaled by workers.
 With effective control measures in place, the dangers can be minimised to reasonably practicable levels.

 Primarily, gypsum plasterboard can become contaminated during its lifetime before being recycled due to its installation into buildings that have utilised asbestos-containing materials in their construction.

-Through innovative processes, old gypsum plasterboard is now being recycled to create new gypsum plasterboard in an effort to create a more environmentally friendly product and reduce wastage and landfill.
-In order to recycle the plasterboard, the board needs to be broken down into a powder format and then tested for potential hazardous material contamination including asbestos, before it is handed over to the manufacturer.
+Through innovative processes, old gypsum plasterboard is now being recycled to create new gypsum plasterboard in an effort to create a more environmentally friendly product and reduce wastage and landfills.
+In order to recycle the plasterboard, the board needs to be broken down into a powder format and then tested for potentially hazardous material contamination including asbestos, before it is handed over to the manufacturer.